vmware-tanzu/tanzu-framework/cli/core/docs/cli/cli-architecture.md

 _Context_ - An isolated scope of relevant client-side configurations for a combination of user identity and server identity.

-_Target_ - Target is a top level entity used to make the control plane or the context type, that a user is interacting against, more explicit in command invocations.
+_Target_ - Target is a top level entity used to make the control plane, that a user is interacting against, more explicit in command invocations.

-_Repository_ - Represents a group of plugin artifacts that are installable by the Tanzu CLI.

 _DiscoverySource_ - Represents a group of plugin artifacts and their distribution details that are installable by the Tanzu CLI.